Learn More About Our Clubs & Organizations

 Psychology Society welcomes psychology majors and anyone interested in the topic.
 Our events help students learn more about psychology as a career option, courses provided at Stonehill, graduate programs, and research and internship opportunities.
 We also hold and participate in events that promote mental health awareness.

-The SLP Club discusses the classes for the minor along with the internships that are provided with local private practices and schools.
-Additionally, we discuss the process of attending and applying to graduate school and life once you receive your certification.
+Stonehill NSSLHA discusses the classes for the Communication Sciences and Disorders major and minor, along with internships that are provided through local private practices and schools.
+Additionally, we discuss the process of attending and applying to graduate school with events featuring alumni in the respective fields, and life once certification is received.

 The Stonehill History Society is a student-run organization that aims to make an inclusive environment where individuals, whether studying history or simply interested in certain historical topics, can come together, and share a space of learning, creativity, growth, and discussion all about history.
 There are multiple club meetings and events both on-campus and off-campus throughout the academic year!